Overview

 Vulnerability

-The vulnerability in this challenge in the free implementation, as it lacks a very important step
+The vulnerability in this challenge is in the free implementation, as it lacks a very important step

 • 0’ing out the pointer.